Special Educational Needs

 Through the curriculum, aspects of PSHE and Citizenship are covered for all students.
 We also invite agencies such as the Police, Road Safety Team, Paramedics, the School Nurse Service and the Fire Service into school to further support and advise children.
 This develops social well-being and ensures that children are responsible citizens.

 The school entrances are staffed with adults who greet and welcome pupils and their families each morning.
 This ensures a smooth transition between home and school each day.
 The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class.
 If parents have any specific concerns, they should email the school office who will pass on any matters to the class teacher for their attention.
-Due to social distancing regulations with regard to COVID 19, parents should telephone or email the school in order to arrange a meeting or telephone consultation with the class teacher rather than discussing matters at the classroom door.
+Parents should telephone or email the school in order to arrange a meeting or telephone consultation with the class teacher.
 If further support is required, the class teacher liaises with the SENCO for advice and support.
-This may involve intervention from our Pastoral Support Worker, Mrs Schofield, or working alongside outside agencies such as Health and Social Services, and/or the Behaviour Support Service.
+This may involve intervention from our Pastoral Support Worker, Miss O’Brien, or working alongside outside agencies such as Health and Social Services, and/or the Behaviour Support Service.
 Our pastoral support system involves both teaching and non-teaching staff.
 Throughout the curriculum the aspects of spiritual, moral, social and cultural development are covered for all pupils and reinforced by friendship / social skills groups which run throughout the year.

 Vulnerable pupils may have named TAs and midday supervisors.
-Others have lunchtime monitor jobs/responsibilities or have access to lunchtime clubs which allows them to develop their social skills in a safe and supportive environment within year group ‘bubbles’.
+Others have lunchtime monitor jobs/responsibilities or have access to lunchtime clubs which allows them to develop their social skills in a safe and supportive environment.

-If you have any queries what-so-ever please do not hesitate to speak to our SENDCO, Mrs Z. Mawdsley.
+If you have any queries what-so-ever please do not hesitate to speak to our SENDCO.

 For further information regarding the Local Offer provided by Bury MBC, please click on the link below to access their Local Offer (SEND) & Disabilities section of the Bury Directory.
 Within this section you will find lots of useful information, advice and support services for children and adults with Special Educational Needs or Disability (SEND).